 Since 1905, Finca El Injerto has produced exceptional coffee with a commitment to respecting and preserving the natural resources of the Huehuetenango region.
 More than half of Finca El Injerto is a thousand year old virgin forest that surrounds and protects the coffee plantation, preserving the delicate micro-climate required to grow exquisite Arabica coffee.

 The Aguirres protect the quality of the land through sustainable agricultural methods.
 They use coffee parchment for fuel in the mechanical dryers.
 Water used in wet milling is filtered in ponds before returning to the rivers to avoid pollution downstream.
 Native species are replanted in reforestation efforts.
 They focus on the coffee plant’s tissue management system without the use of fungicides, herbicides or insecticides.
-They manage weeds by machete and apply calcium to their plants.
+They manage weeds strictly by machete.
 In order to assess the appropriate nutritional supplements for the plants, soil and leaf analysis takes place annually.
 Worm culture technology breaks down the coffee cherry skin to produce lombricompost which becomes a fertilizer at the nursery and the final plantings.
 Shade trees are planted throughout the farm to promote air circulation and control the amount of sunlight received by the plants.
 El Injerto also has many social projects which promote the well-being and health of the workers and their families.

 La Calaca – Gesha

-2013 is only the third year of harvest for this exquisite coffee.
+2014 is only the fourth year of harvest for this exquisite coffee.
 The staff at El Injerto is learning about the nuances of Gesha by constantly checking the crop throughout the growing season to see how it behaves and reacts within the microclimate in order to make important decisions about the tissue management.
 Each variety reacts differently from climate to climate, so it takes education, observation, and detailed management in order to perfect a particular variety.

 Harvest season spans the months from January through April.